Causality is Key for Interpretability Claims to Generalise: Implicit Estimands in Interpretability Methods

 \paragraph{Structured Decomposition.} Sparse autoencoders \citep[SAEs;][]{cunningham2023sparse, bricken2023monosemanticity}, PCA \citep{jolliffe2002principal}, and dictionary learning \citep{olshausen1996emergence} ask: \emph{what are the fundamental units of representation?} The estimand is a factorisation minimising reconstruction error under structural constraints---sparsity, orthogonality, low rank.
 Thus any such factorisation satisfying the constraint lies in the same equivalence class, often evaluated by assessing the value of the reconstruction loss.
 The ``true features'' of the representation are not identified---we recover what the objective and its inductive biases reward \citep{locatello2019challenging}.
 Sparse factors need not be disentangled, causally operative, or concept-aligned; they are simply one valid solution among many equivalent alternatives.

-\paragraph{Theoretically Grounded Methods.} Distributed alignment search \citep[DAS;][]{geiger2024finding} and identifiable sparse autoencoders \citep[SSAEs;][]{joshi2025identifiablesteeringsparseautoencoding} differ from prior families by reasoning about equivalence classes explicitly.
-DAS posits a hypothesis consisting of a high-level causal model and an alignment from its variables to distributed activation subspaces, and tests whether this hypothesis reproduces interventional behavior under a specified intervention family (often interchange interventions). \citep{geiger2024finding,geiger2022inducing} SSAEs impose a sparse generative model on representation differences and derive identifiability guarantees under sufficient support-variability conditions, thereby shrinking the admissible equivalence class to the benign indeterminacies characterized by the theorem (\eg permutations and related symmetries) \citep{joshi2025identifiablesteeringsparseautoencoding}.
-These methods represent genuine progress: the estimands are stated, and the residual equivalence class within which recovery holds is characterized.
+\paragraph{Theoretically Grounded Methods.} Distributed alignment search \citep[DAS;][]{geiger2024finding} and identifiable sparse shift autoencoders \citep[SSAEs;][]{joshi2025identifiablesteeringsparseautoencoding} differ from prior families by reasoning about equivalence classes explicitly.
+DAS posits a hypothesis consisting of a high-level causal model and an alignment from its variables to distributed activation subspaces, and tests whether this hypothesis reproduces interventional behaviour under a specified intervention family (often interchange interventions) \citep{geiger2024finding,geiger2022inducing}.
+While interchange interventions are motivated by counterfactual reasoning, by testing whether swapping a subspace between two inputs produces the output the high-level model predicts, the procedure itself evaluates a distributional invariance across input pairs rather than performing the abduction-action-prediction steps that define L3 counterfactuals, or specifically, a justified notion of which exogenous quantities are held fixed for an individual unit \citep{Pearl2009}.

-Crucially, however, these frameworks remain interventional (L2) rather than counterfactual (L3).
-Although DAS introduces a structural hypothesis and SSAEs identify coordinates that are interpretable as factors, neither supplies the full abduction--action--prediction semantics required for counterfactual queries—specifically, a justified notion of which exogenous quantities are held fixed for an individual unit. \citep{Pearl2009} Consequently, their guarantees should be read as strengthening L2 claims (interventional invariances and compatibility tests) by reducing underdetermination, not as identifying counterfactual outcomes.
+SSAEs impose a sparse generative model on concept shifts and derive identifiability guarantees under sufficient support-variability conditions on these shifts, up to permutations and rescaling \citep{joshi2025identifiablesteeringsparseautoencoding}.
+The method itself operates on L1 evidence, but the identifiability result constrains the learned solutions to be related to each other via elementwise transformations.
+When the identified features are subsequently used for steering, the narrower equivalence class provides a principled basis for expecting the intervention to the identified features to transfer.
+However, the identifiability guarantee is about the representation, and not about the causal role of the representation within the model's computation since knowing that a feature is uniquely recovered does not, by itself, establish that the model computes with it.
+This further claim requires interventional (L2) evidence, which the identified features can support, but which the identifiability result does not imply by itself.